Ol Kalou

-Ol Kalou is a town in Kenya.
-It is the capital of Nyandarua County of the former Central Province.
-It is located west of Aberdare range and 40 kilometres east of Nakuru.
+Ol Kalou is a town in Kenya and the capital of Nyandarua County, formerly part of Central Province.
+It is located west of the Aberdare Range and about 40 kilometres east of Nakuru.
 Ol Kalou is connected by road to Gilgil, Nyahururu and Nakuru.
-Ol Kalou forms a town council with a population of 47,795, of whom 15,186 are classified urban (1999 census).
+Ol Kalou forms a town council and had a population of 47,795, of whom 15,186 were classified urban (1999 census).

 Ol Kalou town has five wards: Gichungo, Kaimbaga, Ol Kalou, Ol Kalou Central and Rurii.
 All of them are located within Ol Kalou Constituency.
-Ol Kalou is also headquarters of Ol Kalou division of Nyandarua Disetrict.
+Ol Kalou is also the administrative headquarters of Ol Kalou Division of Nyandarua Subcounty.